 NHS continuing healthcare is free.
 The care is paid for and arranged by the NHS, rather than your local council.
 The way the NHS is run is different in England, Wales, Scotland, and Northern Ireland.
 Exactly what is included and who can apply will be discussed with the person you care for, and you, if they are being considered for it.

 Who can get NHS continuing healthcare?

-To be eligible for continuing care, a patients' main needs must relate to their health.
+To get NHS continuing healthcare you need to be an adult and have significant ongoing health needs – called a primary health need.
 This is likely to mean a complex medical condition requiring lots of care and support, such as highly specialised nursing support.
-Someone approaching the end of their life is also likely to be eligible, if they have a condition that may be terminal.
+Someone approaching the end of their life is also likely to qualify if they have a condition that may be terminal.

 A team of healthcare professionals will assess the person you care for and decide if they qualify for NHS continuing healthcare.
 They will look at the help they need rather than at their diagnosis or condition.
 This is likely to happen:

 - after rehabilitation when a condition is unlikely to improve

 - if someone’s health gets worse and they may no longer get enough support

 - if someone is approaching the end of their life

 You don’t need to apply for NHS continuing healthcare but you should ask about it if you think the person you care for should have been offered it and hasn’t been.
 You can talk to staff at the hospital or rehabilitation centre, a GP or a member of the social work team about NHS continuing healthcare.